Nanrin/nanrin.github.io/docs/log.md

 I was thinking about making a dhamma/dharma practice blog/website a few days ago, and today I rediscovered that I already had got started!
 December I was very busy constructing a new house.
 It is 5x5 meters, two rooms and a long porch upstairs, bathrooms and open kitchen area downstairs.
 I also have a watertower with just enough space to put an altar and zafu behind the water tank.
 After that I was busy catching up with work during January, then building a small house for an old widow in February, now back to catching up with work.
 Some financial problems have come up leaving me with some debts I didn't incur personally.
 Earlier this month I was extremely stressed and not practicing.
 Now I am not stressed and practicing.
 Circumstances haven't really changed though.

 For the last few days I have been thinking about zen forms.

+### 10 Mar

+Talked with Dhammarato for the first time in several months.

+### 18 Mar

+I joined in in Zazenkai and talked with Dhammarato again.
+I'm getting back to the translation project.

+### 25  Mar

+I joined in in Zazenkai

+### 2 May

+Had a rather good time joining in the one day spring retreat at Treeleaf.